adhoclabs/BurnerAndroidSDKSample/README.md

 BurnerSDK.getInstance().initialize("CLIENT_ID", "CLIENT_SECRET")
 ```

-4. Now you can direct your users to the create Burner flow in your activity where we will verify the user and create a sample Burner for them before returning back to you:
+4. Now you can direct your users to the create Burner flow in your activity where we will verify the user and create a Burner for them before returning back to you:
 ```
 BurnerSDK.getInstance().launchSignupFlow(this); // this refers to an instance of Activity
 ```